horia141/horia141.github.io/_drafts/2016-11-19-introduction-to-adtech.md

 ---
 This is the first of a many-parts series of articles on Internet advertising technology.
 Or _AdTech_, for short.
 This is not an especially well covered topic online, so perhaps this will be useful to people.

 My intended audience is developers or tech focused people just starting in AdTech.
 This means developers, designers, product managers etc. Hopefully it's a good refresher for people as well.
+It's by no means complete or perfect.

 We all have an intuitive understanding of what [_advertising_](https://en.wikipedia.org/wiki/Advertising) is.
 It is a form of communication where one party tries to convince another party of something.
 We call the first party the _advertiser_, while the second the _audience_.
 The object in the vast majority of cases is commercial.
 The advertiser tries to convince the audience to buy a product or use a service.
 There is also non-commercial advertising, such as political ads or public services announcements.
 They're nowhere near as big, though.